A Better Life for Canadians with Migraine

 Our goal: a better life for people with migraine in Canada

 Migraine is a common and disabling neurological disease.
-It has a huge impact on people, their families, their work and society in general.
+Its has significant impact on people, their families, their work and society in general.
 It is a highly variable disease that requires adaptation and flexibility, both from persons living with it, their network, and from health care providers proposing treatments.

-I am a Canadian citizen.
-I agree with the following statements.
-Our society should work toward a better life for people with migraine in all ways possible.
-In Canada, we aim toward the following:
+I am a Canadian citizen and agree with the statements below and that our society should work toward a better life for people with migraine in all ways possible.
+In Canada, we aim to achieve the following:

 - People with migraine are not blamed, shamed or stigmatized.